Chasing Convex Functions with Long-term Constraints: Numerical Experiments

 \paragraph{Comparison algorithms. } We use CVXPY~\cite{CVXPY} to compute the offline optimal solution for each instance using a convex optimization solver with access to all cost functions in advance.
-This provides the empirical competitive ratio for each algorithm.
-We consider three online heuristic techniques based on the literature for related problems.
+Since we are the first to study \CFL, there are no directly comparable algorithms with competitive guarantees -- thus, we consider three heuristic techniques based on literature for adjacent problems.

 The first technique is termed ``\textbf{agnostic}'', which chooses the minimum dimension of the cost function in the first time step $t=1$ (i.e., $k = \argmin_{i \in [d]} \mbf{c}_1^i$), sets $\mbf{x}_1^k = 1$, and $\mbf{x}_t = \mbf{0} \ \forall t > 1$.
 The second technique is termed ``\textbf{move to minimizer}'', which takes inspiration from algorithms for \CFC~\cite{Zhang:21} and satisfies $\nicefrac{1}{T}$ fraction of the long-term constraint at each time step by moving to the minimum dimension of each cost function.
 Formally, at each time step $t$, letting $k_t = \argmin_{i \in [d]} \mbf{c}_t^i$, ``move to minimizer'' sets $\mbf{x}_t^{k_t} = \nicefrac{1}{T}$.
 Finally, the third technique is termed ``\textbf{simple threshold}'', which takes inspiration from algorithms for online search~\cite{ElYaniv:01}.
 This algorithm sets a fixed threshold $\psi = \sqrt{UL}$, and completes the long-term constraint at the first time step and dimension where the hitting cost does not exceed $\psi$.
 Formally, at the first time step $\tau$ satisfying $\exists \ k \in [d] : \mbf{f}_{\tau}^k \le \psi$, ``simple threshold'' sets $\mbf{x}_{\tau}^{k} = 1$.
-Importantly, \textit{none} of these heuristics are accompanied by traditional competitive guarantees, since our work is the first to consider \CFL.
 In the setting with advice, we compare our proposed \CLIP learning-augmented algorithm against the \BL learning-augmented algorithm described in \autoref{sec:clip} (e.g., \sref{Lemma}{lem:baseline}).